davidsauro/docker-papermc-geyser-floodgate/README.md

 This is a Linux Docker image for the PaperMC Minecraft server, GeyserMC, and Floodgate.

 PaperMC is an optimized Minecraft server with plugin support (Bukkit, Spigot, Sponge, etc.).
 This image provides a PaperMC server with the Geyser and Floodgate plugins, which allow Bedrock players to join a Java server.
-Floodgate allows
+Floodgate allows a user to log in with their Microsoft Account
 # Install Docker
 It is assumed that the user has already acquired a working Docker installation.
 If that is not the case, go do that and come back here when you're done.
 [Docker Install Guide](https://docs.docker.com/get-docker/)